grezniczek/redcap_survey_auth/README.md

 - **Allow writing:** When this is enabled, the module can write data (as specified by the action tag parameters) to a (newly created) record before forwarding the user to the survey.
 Otherwise, the module writes no authentication metadata; REDCap can still save survey responses after authorization.
 The user is forwarded to the survey after successful authentication.
 Authentication attempts are logged according to the Logging setting, independently of Allow writing.
 Survey authentication logs include the submitted username, survey, instance, and outcome.

 - **Text displayed above username/password fields:** Optionally enter some prompt that is displayed to the survey user.
+REDCap-supported formatting is retained; unsafe HTML is removed before display.
+The same filtering applies to MLM translations of this text.

 - **Username label:** The label to be displayed for the username text box.
 Defaults to 'Username'.